 Please also see the College's Public Interest Disclosure policy and procedures (commonly referred to as Whistleblowing Policy).

-Named contact: Professor Jonathan Elliott, Vice Principal for Research and Innovation, is the College's named contact to act as a confidential liaison for whisleblowers or any other person wishing to raise concerns about the integrity of research being conducted at the College.
+Named contact: Professor Jonathan Elliott, Vice Principal for Research and Innovation, is the College's named contact to act as a confidential liaison for whistleblowers or any other person wishing to raise concerns about the integrity of research being conducted at the College.
+He is also the first point of contact if you would like more information on matters of research integrity.

 Other useful documents: